quasarframework/quasar/docs/src/pages/app-extensions/tips-and-tricks/chain-webpack.md

 To see an example of what we will build, head over to [full example](https://github.com/quasarframework/app-extension-examples/tree/v2/chain-webpack), which is a GitHub repo with this App Extension.
 :::

-We will only need the /index.js script for this, because we can use the [Index API](/app-extensions/development-guide/index-api) to configure quasar.config.js from the host app to include our Webpack chaining.
+We will only need the /index.js script for this, because we can use the [Index API](/app-extensions/development-guide/index-api) to configure the quasar.config file from the host app to include our Webpack chaining.

 <doc-tree :def="scope.tree" />